izzthedude/Ignorem/.github/ISSUE_TEMPLATE/Bug.md

 If you know where the source of the problem is in the code, state the file(s) and line(s).

 If you have any suggestions for potential solutions, describe it here.

-You can remove either if one of them don't apply to you.
-If neither applies to you, then you can delete this entire section.

-/label ~"type::bug"